Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/040-doll/200-pipeline-service.md

 ### Compiled Pipeline and Cache

 For performance consideration, pipeline is compiled on first invoking.
-Pipeline kernel cache compiled pipeline with same lifecycle with pipeline itself.
+Pipeline kernel caches compiled pipeline with same lifecycle of pipeline itself.

 #### Parse Constant Parameter